Degradation of domains with sequential field application: Acknowledgements

 \section{Acknowledgements}

-\nccom{I gratefully acknowledge J.-P.~Eckmann, T.~Giamarchi, and P.~Paruch for their critical reading of the manuscript and their insightful comments.
-I also acknowledge valuable discussions with S.~Bustingorry, E.~E.~Ferrero and A.~B.~Kolton about code implementation.
-I am grateful to G. Pasquini for pointing me to her paper~\cite{domenichini2019transient}, which was the initial seed that stimulated me to carry out the present project.
-I am also grateful to L.~Albornoz, J.~Curiale, and V.~Jeudy for giving me insight in how PMOKE experiments are carried out.
-I thank useful discussions with J.-P.~Eckmann, T.~Giamarchi, A.~B.~Kolton, and P.~Paruch.} I acknowledge support from the Federal Commission for Scholarships for Foreign Students for the Swiss Government Excellence Scholarship (ESKAS No. 2018.0636).
+I gratefully acknowledge Thierry Giamarchi, Jean--Pierre Eckmann, and Patrycja Paruch for their critical reading of the manuscript and their insightful comments.
+I also acknowledge valuable discussions with Sebastian Bustingorry, E.~Ezequiel Ferrero and Alejandro B.~Kolton about code implementation.
+I am grateful to Gabriela Pasquini for pointing me to her paper~\cite{domenichini2019transient}, which was the initial seed that stimulated me to carry out the present project.
+I am also grateful to Vincent Jeudy, Javier Curiale, Lucas J.~Albornoz, and Rebeca Diaz-Pardo for giving me insight in how PMOKE experiments are carried out.
+I thank the \textit{Imagerie et dynamique en magn\'etisme} (IDMAG) team of the \textit{Laboratoire de Physique des Solides} for their warm hospitality during my stay in their laboratory, in which I developed and implemented part of the code used in this work.
+I thank useful discussions with Thierry Giamarchi, Jean--Pierre Eckmann, Patrycja Paruch, Vincent Jeudy, Alejandro B.~Kolton, and Vivien Lecomte.
+I acknowledge support from the Federal Commission for Scholarships for Foreign Students for the Swiss Government Excellence Scholarship (ESKAS No. 2018.0636).
 This work was supported in part by the Swiss National Science Foundation under Division II.
-All the simulations presented in this work were performed in the \textit{Mafalda} cluster, at the University of Geneva.
+All the simulations and analysis presented in this work were performed in the \textit{Mafalda} cluster of GPUs, at the University of Geneva.